lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 ![]({{ site.baseurl }}/images/figure3-2.png)

 Figure 3.2.
-Ending character values from of 100,000 Brownian motion simulations with $\Theta = 0$, $t = 100$, and $\sigma^2 = 1$.
+Ending character values from of 100,000 Brownian motion simulations with $\bar{z}(0) = 0$, $t = 100$, and $\sigma^2 = 1$.
 Panel (A) shows a histogram of the outcome of these simulations, while panel (B) shows a normal Q-Q plot for these data.
 If the data follow a normal distribution, the points in the Q-Q plot should form a straight line.

 Figure 3.3 shows how rate parameter $\sigma^2$ affects the rate of spread of Brownian walks.
 The panels show sets of 100 Brownian motion simulations run over 1000 time units for $\sigma^2 = 1$ (Panel A), $\sigma^2 = 5$ (Panel B), and $\sigma^2 = 25$ (Panel C).
 You can see that simulations with a higher rate parameter create a larger spread of trait values per unit time.